PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

         accuracy_score(np.argmax(y_test,axis=1), np.argmax(y_pred,axis=1))))
 {% endhighlight %}

-**We now remove the two last layers of our model** (the last dense layer and the drop out layer before).
+**We now remove the last two layers of our model** (the last dense layer and the drop out layer before).
 We then freeze the remaining layers to make them non-trainable, and we save our base model for future use.

 {% highlight python %}
-# Remove the two last layers (dense and dropout)
+# Removes the two last layers (dense and dropout)
 model_for_all.pop(); model_for_all.pop()
-# Make the layers non trainable
+# Makes the layers non trainable
 for l in model_for_all.layers:
     l.trainable = False
-# Save the model for easy loading
+# Saves the model for easy loading
 model_for_all.save("Models/model_for_all")
 {% endhighlight %}